Just-Some-Bots/MusicBot/_posts/2024-11-16-dev-updates.md

 ---
-title: 16th Nov 2024
+title: Is this 3.0?
 type: major
 ---

 Many additions and changes have been made since the last change log entry in May.
-This post will list a summary of important changes per month since then.
+This post will list a summary of important changes per month since the last.

 For an exact list of changes, review the [dev branch commit log](https://github.com/Just-Some-Bots/MusicBot/commits/dev/) for code changes and commit messages by contributors.

-### November 2024
+**November 2024**

 - Refactor of discord message handling to make behaviour of commands consistent with options.
 - Refactor i18n with Gettext and bundled tools to enable translation and customization of MusicBot text.